the-teachingRSE-project/competencies/summarised_competencies.md

 We categorise these skills into three pillars, namely "software/technical", "research", and "communication" skills, reflecting the hybrid nature of an RSE.
-To justify the selection of these skills, we also list some current tasks and discuss the skills used therein.

 As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.